SpecBind/specbind/docs/Page-Navigation-Binding.md

 ### Overview

 In SpecBind, the glue that links page steps with the underlying CodedUI framework is a page model that is represented in code.
-As discussed in other sections, pages are instantiated with [[navigation steps|Navigation Steps]] that are either an explicit navigation action or the result of a link click or page submission.
+As discussed in other sections, pages are instantiated with [navigation steps](Navigation-Steps.md) that are either an explicit navigation action or the result of a link click or page submission.

 The life cycle of this is as follows: